Genus distribution polynomials for bicellular bicolored maps all with real zeros: Introduction

 where $v, e, f$ are respectively the numbers of vertices, edges and faces of the map.
 This translates to the following relation:

 where $\kappa(\pi)$ denotes the number of cycles in the permutation $\pi$.

-Since 1960s, the enumeration of bicolored maps (thus maps) has been being centered around studying the enumerative and combinatorial properties of sets of bicolored maps filtered by different combinations of these parameters, i.e., the number of edges, the genus, the number of black and/or white vertices (and vertex degree distribution), and the number of faces (and face length distribution).
+Since the work of Tutte in 1960s (e.g.,~\cite{tutte63}), the enumeration of bicolored maps (thus maps) has been being centered around studying the enumerative and combinatorial properties of sets of bicolored maps filtered by different combinations of these parameters, i.e., the number of edges, the genus, the number of black and/or white vertices (and vertex degree distribution), and the number of faces (and face length distribution).
 Many of these studies are based on the permutation triple representation.

 Up to our knowledge, if the set for enumeration contains bicolored maps with multiple faces, then usually the bicolored maps in the set have the same number of edges and genus, while both the numbers of faces and vertices may vary.
 See for instance~\cite{tutte63,CV81,BC86,BC91,car-cha15,gao93} counting maps of $n$ edges and genus $g$.
-If the set contains bicolored maps with the same number of faces (and possibly face length distribution), the same number of edges and genus, then it seems much harder to obtain the size of the set, even asymptotically.
-A few results exist (e.g., certain asymptotics in~\cite{BCR93}, recurrences in~\cite{car-cha15,louf}, and functional relations in~\cite{kaz-zog15,chapuy-fang}) and no explicit formulas are known unless the number of faces is one, i.e., one-face maps or unicellular maps.
+If the set contains bicolored maps with the same number of faces (and possibly face length distribution), the same number of edges and genus other than zero, then it seems much harder to obtain the size of the set, even asymptotically.
+A few results exist (e.g., explicit formulas for the genus zero case~\cite{BMS00}, certain asymptotics in~\cite{BCR93}, recurrences in~\cite{car-cha15,louf}, and functional relations in~\cite{kaz-zog15,chapuy-fang}) and almost no explicit formulas are known for the case of an arbitrary given genus unless the number of faces is one, i.e., one-face maps or unicellular maps.
 In fact, there are vast literature on studying the ``easier" one-face (equivalently, one white vertex or one black vertex) bicolored maps.
 See~\cite{zag,Stanely-two,chen-reidys,ber-morales,cff,chr-versatile,Goupil,Jackson,MV,sch-vass,walsh1,harer-zagier,chapuy11} and the references therein.
 In particular, formulas for the genus distribution polynomial for one-face bicolored maps with any prescribed white vertex degree distribution have been obtain in Stanley~\cite{Stanely-two}, and somewhat more implicit in Jackson~\cite{Jackson} and Zagier~\cite{zag}, all relying on the group character approach.
-Our main contributions here are explicit formulas for the genus distribution polynomial for bicellular (i.e., two-face) bicolored maps and its consequences.
+Our main contributions here are explicit formulas for the number of certain bicellular (i.e., two-face) bicolored maps of arbitrary genus and the corresponding genus distribution polynomial, and their consequences.